 Types of Ireland Work Permits

 There are various types of Irish work permits that we can help you with, but the three most common are:

 General Employment Permit

 A general employment permit allows non-EU citizens the right to work legally in Ireland.
 It covers a broad range of occupations, making it suitable for most applicants.
-Applicants must secure an offer of employment before applying for a general employment visa and permits last for up to two years.
+Applicants must secure an offer of employment before applying for a general employment visa, and permits that last for up to two years.

 Critical Skills Employment Permit

 A critical skills permit is for a highly skilled individual who is applying for a job on the critical skills occupation list.
 Applicants applying for any occupation on the critical skills occupation list must receive an annual salary of more than €32,000, while occupations that are not on the list must have an average salary of over €64,000.